 My first experience with George’s was a red velvet cupcake.
 Now, I should mention that I am fussy when it comes to cupcakes.
 I want the sponge cake to be moist but light and airy.
 I also don’t enjoy an overly sweet cake and I detest most icings as they are usually just whipped up cavities.
-But this cupcake, this cupcake was a thing of dreams.
-The cake itself was so airy and light but not dry at all and the icing… well, I could eat that slightly sweetened cream cheese frosting with a spoon.
+But this cupcake was a thing of dreams.
+The cake itself was airy and light but not dry at all and the icing… well, I could eat that slightly sweetened cream cheese frosting with a spoon.

 I was immediately left wanting more and insisted on going straight to George’s the first chance I got.
 I was quite surprised with what I found.
-As a baker myself, albeit an amateur one, I am usually disappointed when walking into bakeries purely because they lack anything that actually makes them a bakery.
+As a baker myself, albeit an amateur one, I am usually disappointed when walking into bakeries, purely because they lack anything that actually makes them a bakery.
 Selling a few pies or having dry and sugar-loaded cakes does not make a bakery.
 George’s, however, did not disappoint.

-The black and beige signed shop immediately stands out from the rest of the K90 centre.
+The black and beige signed shop immediately stands out from the rest of the K90 Centre.
 The interior just screams sophistication with the low hanging lights, darkened floors and black finishes.
 Most of the interior is scattered with tables and chairs for patrons wishing to have a sit-down meal or an expertly prepared cup of coffee.
 The walls at the back are lined with displays of their baked goods.

 These baked goods consist of bread; white loaves, brown loaves, baguettes, ciabattas, raisin loafs, rye bread, health bread, mosbolletjies, paninis, cheese rolls, Portuguese rolls and even honeycomb rolls, to name a few.
-But, of course, the brother bakery of Croydon Bakery needs to have good pies.
+But, of course, the brother of Croydon Bakery needs to have good pies.
 George does not disappoint with his sausage rolls, chicken, steak, Cornish, curry, ham and cheese, cheese griller, feta and spinach or even venison pies.
 He also expertly makes sandwiches, quiches, croissants, pastries, doughnuts, cookies, tarts, truffles and will even make puff pastry and dough for you to cook at home.

 The one thing that makes this bakery a new favourite is the impeccable service.
 Instead of storming up to me and demanding to know my order immediately, the staff were gracious in allowing me to take my time browsing through their many options.
 When I was ready to order, I was assisted straight away.
-The lady assisting me kindly informed me that they are more than happy to specially bake something or to hold stock for me should there be something in particular I want.
-A great service considering how quickly they sell out.
+The lady assisting me, kindly informed me that they are more than happy to specially bake something or to hold stock for me should there be something in particular I want – a great service considering how quickly they sell out.